 Our primary liquidity needs have been to fund general business requirements, including working capital requirements and capital expenditures.
-In recent years, we have funded our operations primarily from the sale of two businesses in 2022, the sale of a business in 2019, a PPP loan, cash flows from operations, bank financings and proceeds received from exercises of stock options and the issuance of stock.
+In recent years, we have funded our operations primarily from the sale of two businesses in 2022, the sale of a business in 2019, a PPP loan that was subsequently forgiven, cash flows from operations and proceeds received from exercises of stock options and the issuance of stock.